teresa-m/training-material/topics/ecology/tutorials/NEAL_tutorial/tutorial.md

 >
 >    {% snippet faqs/galaxy/datasets_import_from_remote_files.md %}
 >
-> 4. Rename the dataset (default name: *Downloaded*) to something more explicit, e.g., **1008421.wav** to have a name linked to the xeno-canto identifier.
+> 4. Rename the dataset (default name: *Download*) to something more explicit, e.g., **1008421.wav** to have a name linked to the xeno-canto identifier.
 >
 >    {% snippet faqs/galaxy/datasets_rename.md %}
 >
-> 5. Make sure the dataset's datatype is `.wav`, as the tool only supports this format.
+> > <tip-title>PRovide a dataset name during import</tip-title>
+> >
+> >   Note that you also can provide the **1008421.wav** filename on the "Paste/Fetch data" upload module to avoid renaming after importing the file.
+> >
+>{: .tip}
 >
+>
+> 6. Make sure the dataset's datatype is `.wav`, as the tool only supports this format.
+>
 >    {% snippet faqs/galaxy/datasets_change_datatype.md %}
 >
-> 6. You can add a tag to your dataset if you need to distinguish multiple datasets in your history.
+> 7. You can add a tag to your dataset if you need to distinguish multiple datasets in your history.
 >
 >    {% snippet faqs/galaxy/datasets_add_tag.md %}
 >